InformaticsMatters/trigger-awx-action/README.md

 image, and you then want to trigger an AWX template that would deploy that image, say to a Kubernetes cluster.

+>   Version 1 of the Action used the legacy tower-cli tool to trigger the template.
+    Verison 2 uses the new awxkit package.

 ## Inputs

 ### `template`